 Flynn: I can't concentrate with you talking all the time!

 Yuri: Well, I can't concentrate without talking, so...we're kinda stuck!

 Stubbs the Zombie tends to elicit very... unusual death rattles from his victims.
 Most robots speak casually no matter what happens, presumably due to their programming.
 But even normal victims tend to have extremely skewed priorities, with shouts such as "That was my favorite arm!", "Now how will I juggle?", or even: "That was my second favorite arm!"

 WET at the end of the game after being shot at twice by Rupert Pelham Rubi says, ''Bummer.
 Sucks for you."
-This is in a tone of voice one would expect to hear someone use when they realized they dropped their wallet not when they just deflected two bullets and are about to kill someone.
+This is in a tone of voice one would expect to hear someone use when they realized they dropped their wallet not when they just deflected two bullets and are about to take Final Vengeance on someone.